 Import and export Store listings

 Instead of entering info for your Store listings directly in Partner Center, you have the option to add or update info by exporting your listings in a .csv file, entering your info and assets, and then importing the updated file.
-You can use this method to create listings from scratch or to update listings you’ve already created.
+You can use this method to create listings from scratch, or to update listings you’ve already created.

-This option is especially useful if you want to create Store listings for your product in multiple languages, since you can copy/paste the same info into multiple fields and easily make any changes that should apply to specific languages.
-However, note that you can’t use this method to create or update platform-specific Store listings for previously-published apps that support older OS versions.
+This option is especially useful if you want to create or update Store listings for your product in multiple languages, since you can copy/paste the same info into multiple fields and easily make any changes that should apply to specific languages.
+However, you can’t use this method to create or update platform-specific Store listings for previously-published apps that support older OS versions.

 You can also use this feature to import and export Store listing details for an add-on.
 For add-ons, the process works the same except that only the fields relevant to add-ons are included.

-Below, we describe the process for importing and exporting your Store listings.
-Keep in mind that you can still create or update listings directly in the Dev Center dashboard (even if you have previously used the import/export method).
+Keep in mind that you can always create or update listings directly in Partner Center (even if you have previously used the import/export method).
 Updating directly in Partner Center may be easier when you are just making a simple change, but you can use either method at any time.

 On the submission overview page for an app, click Export listing (in the Store listings section) to generate a .csv file encoded in UTF-8.
 Save this file to a location on your computer.